 AI Agent Skills

-Aligned with the v0.6.0 release.
-See Release Notes — v0.6.0 for the full changelog and v0.5.0 for the previous baseline.
+This page highlights the most important structured skills an AI agent needs to work with the better-route library, aligned with the v1.1.0 release.
+See Release Notes — v1.1.0 for the full changelog and v1.0.0 for the previous baseline.

 Skill: Install better-route